-Petrol and diesel ban: Q&A on the road to an electric future - BBC News
+How will the petrol and diesel ban work?

 It can take up to eight hours to charge an electric vehicle, so more efficient batteries will be needed.

 While some vehicles can only travel up to 50 miles between charges, others can manage more than 200 miles.
-This puts commuting and city driving within reach, but makes long distance journeys more difficult.
+This puts commuting and city driving within reach, but makes long distance journeys more of a challenge.

 What about paying for old cars to be scrapped?